lter/deims-ilter-custom/README.md

 Also, we need new content types, views and DEIMS content type extensions for the ILTER.
 You will find those, _featurized_, in the local github download subfolder named _features_ .
-Inside, you will see some features that start with the word _deims_ and some that begin with the word _ntl_.
-THe _deims_ are overrides of existing features, and are located in _/profiles/deims/modules/features_, just place the content accordingly, overwrite the existing ones with the new - DEIMS will enact the changes.
-THe custom, _ntl_ specific need to be moved too, for example, copy them in the _modules_ folder, like this:
+Inside, you will see some features that start with the word _deims_ and some that begin with the word _ilter_.
+These _deims_ modules contain overrides of existing DEIMS default features, mostly are expansions of the current core content types.
+The original features are located in _/profiles/deims/modules/features_, just place the new overriding features in the corresponding folders, overwrite the existing ones with the new ones.
+DEIMS will enact the changes automatically most of the times.

+THe custom features that begin with _ilter_ also need to be copied under your DEIMS instance.
+For example, you can copy them in the _modules_ folder, like this:

-* `cp -r deims-ntl-custom/features/ilter_* DEIMSROOT/sites/default/modules/`
+* `cp -r deims-ilter-custom/features/ilter_* DEIMSROOT/sites/default/modules/`